Which would you choose, the first restoration or the second?

 - The composite material in white fillings does not contain mercury, a known toxin.

 - Proper application of an amalgam filling requires that a greater part of the tooth is drilled away (see picture on left below).
-A white filling requires removal of only the decay, yielding a much smaller change to the natural tooth (see picture on right).
+A white filling requires removal of only the decay, yielding a much smaller change to the natural tooth structure (see picture on right).

 Advantages of Amalgam Fillings